In ending six-game skid, Kraken worked to show up for audience that showed up for them

-On Friday night when the Kraken scored their first goal after trailing 7-0 against Colorado, fans at Climate Pledge Arena might have thought they were about to stage a comeback.
+On Friday night, Nov.
+19, when the Kraken scored their first goal after trailing 7-0 against Colorado, fans at Climate Pledge Arena might have thought they were about to stage a comeback.

 It sounds corny, but after the Kraken snapped the skid Sunday night with a 5-2 win over the Capitals, the crowd support seemed to genuinely matter to them.